espressif/esp-iot-solution/components/display/lcd/esp_lcd_axs15231b/README.md

 ## Add to project

 Packages from this repository are uploaded to [Espressif's component service](https://components.espressif.com/).
-You can add them to your project via `idf.py add-dependancy`, e.g.
+You can add them to your project via `idf.py add-dependency`, e.g.
 ```
     idf.py add-dependency esp_lcd_axs15231b==1.0.0
 ```